cboudereau/ArcadeCab/README.md

 You can find each script for specific emulator into script folder The integration script is used to :

  - Correctly map keys to quit a game and avoid a kill of the process (like maximus does).
-The kill can corrupt your data or simply not save your state.
+The kill can corrupt your data or simply doesn't  save your state.
  - Launch the emulator with the correct parameters / paths and window style
  - Map additionals keys like Future Pinball.

 ### Emulators
 For the sake of the simplicity, sometimes it is duplicated but easy to update without too much dependencies and impacts.
-Scrupts are available for :
+Scripts are available for :
  - Mame
  - Future Pinball
  - Nintendo - Game & Watch